Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Introduction

 The computation of the hyperbolic volume of these ball quotients had been open for a long time.
 A solution has been given by McMullen \cite{McMullenGaussBonnet} and Koziarz-Nguyen \cite{KozNgu}, see also \cite{KM}.
 Since computing the hyperbolic volume is equivalent to computing the Euler characteristic by Gauss-Bonnet, our results provide alternative approach to this question, too.

-There are only four kinds of boundary divisors of $\ol{\cQ}$: \begin{itemize} \item The divisors $\Gamma_{ij}$ where two points with $a_i + a_j < k$ collide. \item The divisors $L_{ij}$ where two points with $a_i + a_j > k$ collide. \item The 'horizontal' boundary divisor $D_{\hor}$ consisting of all components where two points with $a_i + a_j = k$ collide. \item The 'cherry' boundary divisors $ _{ij}\Lambda_{kl}$. \end{itemize}
+For spaces $\ol{\cQ}$ of multi-scale $k$-differentials in $g=0, n=5$ with these conditions, there are only four kinds of boundary divisors: \begin{itemize} \item The divisors $\Gamma_{ij}$ where two points with $a_i + a_j < k$ collide. \item The divisors $L_{ij}$ where two points with $a_i + a_j > k$ collide. \item The 'horizontal' boundary divisor $D_{\hor}$ consisting of all components where two points with $a_i + a_j = k$ collide. \item The 'cherry' boundary divisors $ _{ij}\Lambda_{kl}$. \end{itemize}

 \begin{theorem} Suppose that $\mu=(-a_1,\ldots,-a_5)$ is a tuple with $a_i \geq 0$ and with the condition \be \Bigl(1-\frac{a_i}k - \frac{a_j}k\Bigr)^{-1} \in \bZ \qquad \qquad \text{if $a_i + a_k < k$} \qquad\qquad \text{(INT)} \ee for all $i \neq j$.
 Then there exists a birational contraction morphism $\ol{\cQ} \to \ol\frakB$ onto a smooth proper DM-stack $\ol\frakB$ that contracts precisely all the divisors $L_{ij}$ and $ _{ij}\Lambda_{kl}$.
 The target~$\ol\frakB$ satisfies the Bogomolov-Miyaoka-Yau equality for $\Omega^1_{\ol\frakB }(\log D_{\hor})$.